Archive Search Results

 Image

-The Sherman Brothers Ranch house with Gertrude and children posed on front porch.
-Barns visible at left.
+The Sherman Ranch house with a front porch and side addition.
+Barn is visible at far left.

 Format: